electronic-structure/SIRIUS/README.md

 pw.x -i pw.in -sirius
 ```

-SIRIUS library is using OpenMP for node-level parallelization.
+The SIRIUS library is using OpenMP for node-level parallelization.
 To run QE/SIRIUS efficiently, follow these simple rules:
  * always prefer k-point pool parallelization over band parallelization
  * use as few MPI ranks as possible for band parallelization
  * by default, use one rank per node and many OMP threads; if the calculated system is really small, try to saturate
-   the GPU card using more MPI ranks (e.g.: on a 12-core node, use 2-3-4 ranks with 6-4-3 OMP threads)
+   the GPU card by using more MPI ranks (e.g.: on a 12-core node, use 2-3-4 ranks with 6-4-3 OMP threads)

 #### Benchmarks
-In the following examples we compare performace of native and SIRIUS-enabled versions of QE.
-CPU-only runs were executed
+In the following examples we compare the performance of native and SIRIUS-enabled versions of QE.
+CPU-only runs are executed
-on the dual-socket multi-core nodes containing two 18-core Intel Broadwell CPUs.
-GPU rus were executed on the hybrid
+on dual-socket multi-core nodes containing two 18-core Intel Broadwell CPUs.
+GPU runs are executed on hybrid
-nodes containing 12-core Intel Haswell CPU and NVIDIA Tesla P100 card:
+nodes containing a 12-core Intel Haswell CPU and an NVIDIA Tesla P100 card:

 |Hybrid partition (Cray XC50)                | Multicore partition (Cray XC40)                  |
 |--------------------------------------------|--------------------------------------------------|